Anthony Seldon: Work in education

-Seldon is a head teacher and appears on television and radio and in the press, and has written regularly for national newspapers including The Times, The Sunday Times, The Daily Telegraph, The Independent and The Guardian.
+Seldon is a headteacher and appears on television and radio and in the press, and has written regularly for national newspapers including The Times, The Sunday Times, The Daily Telegraph, The Independent and The Guardian.
 His views on education have been sought by the government and political parties, with Seldon promoting co-education, the International Baccalaureate, independent education, the teaching of happiness and well-being, and "all-round" education.

-Seldon has promoted well-being or happiness classes, which he introduced at Wellington College in 2006, and campaigned for a holistic, personalised approach to education rather than what he calls "factory schools."
-He is a proponent of the Harkness table teaching approach used in the US and the 'Middle Years' approach of the IB, as well a more international approach to education, including a focus on modern languages teaching and setting up sister schools in China.On Friday 17 February 2023, he was announced as the interim head of Epsom College, beginning in March 2023, following the death of the previous head, Emma Pattison.
+Seldon has promoted well-being or happiness classes, which he introduced at Wellington College in 2006, and campaigned for a holistic, personalised approach to education rather than what he calls "factory schools".
+He is a proponent of the Harkness table teaching approach used in the US and the 'Middle Years' approach of the IB, as well a more international approach to education, including a focus on modern languages teaching and setting up sister schools in China.
+On Friday 17 February 2023, he was announced as the interim head of Epsom College, beginning in March 2023, following the death of the previous head, Emma Pattison.
+He is now back at Wellington College as the Founding Director of Wellington College Education.

 Achievements and awards

-Seldon has honorary doctorates or fellowships from the University of Buckingham, the University of Brighton and Richmond University and is a former Professor of Education at the College of Teachers.
-He is a Fellow of the Royal Historical Society (FRHistS) and of the Royal Society of Arts (FRSA).
-He was appointed a Fellow of King's College London (FKC) in 2013.
-He was knighted in the Queen's 2014 Birthday Honours list.
+Seldon has honorary doctorates or fellowships from the University of Buckingham, the University of Brighton and Richmond University and is a former professor of Education at the College of Teachers.
+He is a fellow of the Royal Historical Society (FRHistS) and of the Royal Society of Arts (FRSA).
+He was appointed a fellow of King's College London (FKC) in 2013.
+He was knighted in the Queen's 2014 Birthday Honours list, and in 2016 he received an Honorary Doctorate from the University of Bath.

 Other work

 In 1986 Seldon co-founded, with Professor Peter Hennessy, the Institute of Contemporary British History, a body whose aim is to promote research into, and the study of, British history since 1945.
 Seldon is a co-founder of Action for Happiness with Richard Layard (Baron Layard), and Geoff Mulgan.
-Seldon is also a patron of The Iris Project, which runs literacy schemes through Latin in schools in deprived urban areas and of DrugFAM, which supports families affected by a loved one's abuse of drugs or alcohol.
+He is also a patron of The Iris Project, which runs literacy schemes through Latin in schools in deprived urban areas and of DrugFAM, which supports families affected by a loved one's abuse of drugs or alcohol.

-He was a Board Member of the Royal Shakespeare Company and was Executive Producer of the 2017 film version of Journey's End.
+He was a board member of the Royal Shakespeare Company and was executive producer of the 2017 film version of Journey's End.

-He is the Deputy Chair and instigator of the Times Education Commission, former Chair of the Comment Awards, President of the International Positive Education Network (IPEN), Chair of the National Archives Trust and he was the Originator of the Via Sacra/Western Front Way Walk.
+He was the deputy chair and instigator of the Times Education Commission and of the Institute of Government to Commission on the Centre, former chair of the Comment Awards, president of the International Positive Education Network (IPEN), chair of the National Archives Trust and he was the originator of the Via Sacra/Western Front Way Walk.